 1) Observe Set your phone down and actually pay attention to what’s going on around you.
 You can’t come up with new ideas unless you observe the world with fresh, empathetic eyes.
 Keep a design journal and document what you observe at least once a week.

 2) Question Once you have a look around, review your design journal and ask: “What’s going on here?”
 Questions allow for space in the brain.
 If you’re not curious about something, then there’s nowhere for your observations to go.
-As an innovator you should ask questions to nail down the problem you’re trying to solve.
+As an innovator, you should ask questions to nail down the problem you’re trying to solve.

-3) Associate Combining ideas leads to new insights.
+3) Associate Combining ideas lead to new insights.
 In the book Where Good Ideas Come From, author Steven Johnson proposes that innovation comes from places where half-baked ideas can bump up against other half-baked ideas and together create something even better.
 Doodling is a way to cultivate these seeds of ideas.